 Hoping to build upon his expertise with pitchers, the Toronto Blue Jays presented him as their new manager on October 25, 2010, replacing the departing Cito Gaston.
 He spent two seasons at the Jays' helm.
 2011 was promising, as the team played for .500 and seemed to be close to breaking out into the leaders' pack in the AL East.
 However, the season ended on a down note for Farrell, as he had to take a leave of absence from the team because of pneumonia on August 25th and was replaced by coach Don Wakamatsu.
 In 2012, the Jays started well, but injuries, especially to pitchers, took their toll, and they progressively fell back in the standings, finishing only ahead of the Red Sox, who had an even more difficult season.
 Indeed, Red Sox manager Bobby Valentine resigned after only one season at the helm, and GM Ben Cherington had only one person in mind to replace him - Farrell.
 The announcement was made on October 20th, with the Blue Jays receiving infielder Mike Aviles in compensation for allowing their skipper to leave with a year left on his contract.

-Farrell is the father of infielder Jeremy Farrell who is in the Pittsburgh Pirates organization, Shane Farrell who pitched for Marshall University and became a scouting assistant for the Chicago Cubs, and Luke Farrell, who pitched at Northwestern University .
-He is the son of Tom Farrell (Indians farmhand, 1953-1955).
+Farrell is the father of infielder Jeremy Farrell who is in the Pittsburgh Pirates organization, Shane Farrell who pitched for Marshall University and became a scouting assistant for the Chicago Cubs, and Luke Farrell, who reached the major leagues in 2017.
+When Luke made his debut on July 1st that year, John took a one-day leave of absence from managing the Red Sox to be present in Kansas City for the occasion.
+He is the son of Tom Farrell, Indians farmhand from 1953 to 1955.

 - 200 Innings Pitched Seasons: 2 (1988 & 1989)